- 1 7 Ways of Coping with Loss and Grief: Cancer Patients

 Sweet Friend, If you’re like me you wear your heart and emotions on your sleeve so to speak.
 I’m not someone who can bottle up my emotions and detach myself from the situation.

 I realize for some detaching themselves is the way they cope.
 I’m not wired that way, however.
 In my opinion, the patient can sense if we’re genuine in our care for them and what they’re dealing with.

 I’m sure they’d rather have a caring and tender Caregiver, not a Cyborg that doesn’t display emotions.
 In my heart, I truly believe it shows them we are human too and feel empathy and sadness over their situation.

-The Third Way of Coping with Loss and Grief is leaning on those around you for support.
+3. Coping with Loss and Grief: Lean on those around you for support.